 This international gathering of musicians returns with a program that includes concerts, recitals and masterclasses, with featured works by Beethoven, Mahler and Schnittke, all with a goal to develop a thriving artistic scene on three levels: for professional orchestra, community orchestra, and youth orchestra.
 Check out the Festival schedule and reserve tickets through OMF.

 Designed by Frank Lloyd Wright and situated in Silverton, next door to the Oregon Garden, the Gordon House hosts guitarist and vocalist Mario Diaz in performance along with violinist Heather Mastel-Lipson and pianist Maria Antonia Garcia.
 July 12 at 7 p.m.
 Check with The Gordon House for ticket reservations and directions.

-On the next edition of The Score, host Edmund Stone dishes up themes from films about real and imagined space travel, from Gravity to Apollo 13, Aliens and more.
-The program launches at 2 p.m. on April 5.
+On the next edition of The Score, host Edmund Stone samples music from films about artificial beings.
+We’ll hear themes from Blade Runner, Forbidden Planet, The Day the Earth Stood Still and more.
+It all begins at 2 p.m. on June 28.